linchpin/mesh/readme.txt

 * Added exclusion for Mesh Template taxonomies when using WordPress / Yoast SEO
 * Added the ability to select which version of Foundation your theme is using (Defaults to Foundation 5)
 * Added mesh-background custom image size (1920 x 1080) by default.
+* Added filters to define what images sizes will be used by interchange.
 * Fixed interchange on section and block background images

 = 1.1.2=